ShiZhan/seed/README.rst

 This lib can be replace by xmlrpclib or some other rpc modules, if it's sufficiently lightweight and fast.

-* RDFLib_: a Python library for working with RDF_, a simple yet powerful language for representing information.
+* RDFLib_: a Python library (`BSD 3-Clause License <http://opensource.org/licenses/BSD-3-Clause>`_) for working with RDF_, a simple yet powerful language for representing information.

 Use